-No properties 50 years of age or older were identified within the area of potential effects (APE), which is defined as the ROW, both for this re-evaluation and for the previous coordination in 1996.
-The proposed SH 121 toll facility does not warrant additional coordination with the Texas Historical Commission (THC).
+The previous State FEIS included cultural resources surveys of the area of potential effects (APE).
+It was concluded that no properties 50 years of age or older were identified within the APE, which is defined as the ROW, both for this EA and for the previous coordination in 1996.
+The proposed tolling of SH 121 does not warrant additional coordination with the Texas Historical Commission (THC) as the toll gantries being introduced are not considered a major design change that will cause a significant visual impact.
 There are no cemeteries within or adjacent to the proposed project that would be affected by the construction of the proposed project.
 All coordination with the State Historic Preservation Office was completed for the subject project on January 5, 1996 (see Appendix B).